 Lifecycle Approach to Waste Management

-CDL remains steadfast in managing our waste efficiently and seeks to reduce, reuse, and recycle our waste, whenever feasible, across every stage of our project lifecycle.
-Adopting the waste management hierarchy approach, we also focus on reducing waste before considering reusing and recycling.
+CDL remains steadfast in managing our waste efficiently and seeks to reduce, reuse, and recycle our waste across every stage of our project lifecycle.
+Adopting the waste management hierarchy approach, we focus on reducing waste at the source before considering reusing and recycling.

 Waste Reduction Performance

-Aligned with our holistic management of environmental impacts at our managed buildings, we regularly review our waste minimisation and recycling initiatives for all our properties.
+In line with the principles of circular economy, our holistic EHS management system framework ensures regular review of our waste minimisation efforts and recycling initiatives across all of our properties.

-In the same year, about 742 tonnes of recyclable waste was collected from our managed buildings, 88% of which was paper.
-Since 2017, 100% of our tenants have been consistently participating in our paper recycling programme.
-At our retail properties such as City Square Mall, recycling bins and facilities are provided extensively to encourage recycling of paper, plastic, metal, food and e-waste by shoppers and tenants.
-As such, City Square Mall reported a recycling rate of 24% in 2019, which is above the national rate of 12% for large malls.3 Out of 540 tonnes of recyclable waste, 17 tonnes were attributed to food waste composted.
+In the same year, about 594 tonnes of recyclable waste were collected from our managed buildings, of which 91% was paper.
+Since 2017, we have engaged tenants across all managed buildings to participate in our paper recycling programme.
+At our retail properties, recycling bins and facilities are provided to encourage the recycling of paper, plastic and metal by shoppers and tenants.
+In 2022, City Square Mall reported a recycling rate of 23.4%, which is above the national rate of 12% for large malls.3 Out of 540 tonnes of recyclable waste, 17 tonnes were attributed to food waste composted.